Skip to Content

 Long day care

 Services aimed primarily at children aged 0–5 years that are provided in a centre, usually by a mix of qualified and other staff.
 Educational, care and recreational programs are provided based on the developmental needs, interests and experience of each child.
 In some jurisdictions, primary school children may also receive care before and after school, and during school vacations.
-Some long day care centres may also provide preschool and kindergarten services (i.e. a preschool program) and OSHC (see relevant definitions).
+Some long day care centres may also provide preschool and kindergarten services (i.e. a preschool program) and OSHC (refer to relevant definitions).
 Long day care services may operate from stand‑alone or shared premises, including on school grounds.

 National Quality Framework (NQF)